 With every purchase, customers get a 1-year warranty for flaws in workmanship.
 Other causes of damage such as accidents, misuse, abuse, and such are not covered by the warranty.

 However, you’ll have to pay for the shipping to and fro when you successfully apply for the warranty.
 Also, if you try to fix the saber yourself, the warranty cannot be used.

-In terms of warranty, Saberforge offers a 1 year warranty, too.
-Defects from the manufacturer and even damage from dueling is covered by this warranty.
+In terms of the warranty, Saberforge offers a 1-year warranty, too.
+Defects from the manufacturer and even damage from dueling are covered by this warranty.
 Just like Vader’s Vault, the customer must shoulder the shipping.

 Repairs are also offered by Saberforge.
 Of course, there is an additional fee but this is something I find to be unique because not all companies offer repairs outside the warranty.